aamkye/ubuntu_on_WD_PRx100/readme.md

 Then boot without cdrom straight from the USB flash drive.

-Login in the virtual machine and update packages if you like.
+Login in the virtual machine and update packages if you like:

 ```bash
 sudo kvm -bios ./bios.bin -L . -drive format=raw,file=/dev/sdX -m 1G